Admissions Pre-College Summer Programs

 Faculty Member: Todd Smith, chemistry

-A trained naturalist can often identify animals from the signs they leave behind, like feathers, hair or scat, but sometimes they need help from a molecular biologist.
+A trained naturalist can often identify animals from the signs they leave behind, like feathers, hair, or scat, but sometimes they need help from a molecular biologist.
 Just like the “universal product code” used at the grocery store, DNA provides scientists with a kind of “barcode of life.”
-An organism’s DNA contains an enormous amount of information, including details about its evolutionary relationship with other organisms.
+An organism’s DNA contains details about its evolutionary relationship with other organisms.
 In this workshop we will identify species by collecting samples, extracting DNA, and amplifying a section of the DNA using the polymerase chain reaction.
-We will begin with an introduction to basic molecular genetics and will include extensive hands-on laboratory activities, as well discussions on the implications and limits of genetic testing.
+We will begin with an introduction to basic molecular genetics, then develop lab skills through extensive hands-on laboratory activities.
+Finally, we will apply these skills as we use DNA barcoding for the identification of our samples.

 Finding the Key